 We are incorporated in Delaware and our principal executive offices are located at 102 Fahm Street, Savannah, Georgia 31401.
-Our telephone number is (912) 236-1561 and our website address is www.cititrends.com.
-Information contained in, or accessible through, our website does not constitute part of this prospectus.
+Our telephone number is (912) 236-1561 and our website address is

 Risk Factors

 An investment in shares of our common stock involves a high degree of risk.
 You should consider carefully the following information about these risks, together with the other information contained or incorporated by reference in this prospectus, before you decide whether to buy our common stock.
 The occurrence of any of the following risks could have a material adverse effect on our business, financial condition and results of operations.